 \section{Conclusion}

-The main contributions of this paper include: 1) a \textit{multi-task twin neural network} that can learn glaucoma diagnosis from very limited labeled training data; 2) an effective semi-supervised learning strategy, referred to as \textit{One-Vote Veto self-training}, which can produce pseudo labels of the unlabeled data to fine tune a pretrained multi-task twin neural network.
+The main contributions of this paper include: (1) a multi-task Siamese network that can learn glaucoma diagnosis from very limited labeled training data; (2) an effective semi-supervised learning strategy, referred to as One-Vote Veto self-training, which can produce pseudo labels for the unlabeled data to fine-tune a pre-trained multi-task Siamese network.
 Extensive experiments conducted on four fundus image datasets demonstrated the effectiveness of these proposed techniques.
-The low-shot learning reduces overfitting and achieves an accuracy on a small training set comparable to a large training set.
-Furthermore, with One-Vote Veto self-training, the multi-task twin neural networks perform similarly to their backbone CNNs (trained via supervised learning on the full training set) on the OHTS test set and show better generalizability on three additional test sets.
-With more thresholds and hyper-parameters being tested, we believe our proposed One-Vote Veto self-training strategy can yield better overall performance for semi-supervised glaucoma diagnosis.
-The methods introduced in this paper can also be applied for other few-shot multi-class biomedical image classification problems, \eg, COVID-19 and lung cancer diagnosis, as discussed in the supplement, and other diseases in which only a small quantity of ground-truth labels are available for network training.
+The low-shot learning reduces over-fitting and achieves an accuracy on a small training set comparable to that of a large training set.
+Furthermore, with One-Vote Veto self-training, the multi-task Siamese networks perform similarly to their backbone CNNs (trained via supervised learning on the full training set) on the OHTS test set and show better generalizability on three additional test sets.
+The methods introduced in this paper can also be applied to other few-shot multi-class biomedical image classification problems, \eg, COVID-19 and lung cancer diagnosis, and other diseases in which only a small quantity of ground-truth labels are available for network training.